ordinals/ord/README.md

 locally-hosted Bitcoin Core node can build the index in under 24 hours.

-An `ord` instance running on a system with less than 64 GiB of RAM will take much longer to build the index, with reports of
+An `ord` instance running on a system with less than 64 GiB of RAM will take much longer to build the index, with some users reporting sync times of two weeks or more.

 A this point in development, the format of the `ord` index is changing rapidly, so be prepared to delete and re-sync the index.